 If you're looking for search syntax and terminology see our article on advanced search.

-On data.world you can not only search for many different kinds of assets, but you can also filter your results by resource type or integrated facets like status, owner, or tag.
-Each refinement of the results set tells you how many assets meet the combined criteria, and it's easy to drill down through the myriad results to find just the asset you are looking for.
+On data.world you can not only search for many different kinds of resources, but you can also filter your results by resource type or integrated facets like status, owner, or tag.
+Each refinement of the results set tells you how many resources meet the combined criteria, and it's easy to drill down through the myriad results to find just the resource you are looking for.
 See the article on filtering search results for more information on narrowing down your search results.

 Using the search bar